jerry2137/Auto_member_AWA/README.md

 # Auto_member_AWA
 This code use selenium to perform macro.
-It can sign up for a membership in American Women Association wih the data in the given Excel file.
+It can sign up for a membership in American Women Association with the data in the given Excel file.